This article explains how to connect a SIRIS to a VMware hypervisor.

 The iSCSI adapter on the ESXi host is used for ESXi virtualization.
 The adapter should be on the same subnet as one of the NICs on the SIRIS appliance in order for proper iSCSI connection and RDM creation.
 If a software iSCSI adapter is used, then it should be bound to a VMkernel adapter on the same subnet as one of the NICs on the SIRIS appliance.

-If you don't already have an iSCSI adapter set up on your ESXi host, watch this video to see how to do it:
+If you don't already have an iSCSI adapter set up on your ESXi host, see this document (external link - page 69).

 Once you click Next, the Datto appliance will connect to the hypervisor and display your connections, as shown in Figure 5.